mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 nothing # hide
 ```

-Next, we modify the existing `Measurement` type using add and update functions.
-Then, we create the new `AcStateEstimation` type based on the modified system and solve the state estimation problem:
+Next, modify the existing `Measurement` type using add and update functions.
+Then, create the new `AcStateEstimation` type based on the modified system and solve the state estimation problem:
 ```@example WLSACStateEstimationSolution
 addWattmeter!(monitoring; label = "Wattmeter 3", to = "Branch 1", active = -0.7)
 updateWattmeter!(monitoring; label = "Wattmeter 2", status = 0)